-Amatriciana is one of my all time favorite pasta dishes and is one of the first sauces my partner Wanda and I developed to sell at Convito.
+Amatriciana is one of my favorite all time pasta dishes and is one of the first sauces my partner Wanda and I developed to sell at Convito.
 People in Amatrice say the name of the dish originated in that Central Italian town but in Rome chefs claim it has nothing to do with those origins.
 As with many famous Italian dishes, much controversy over the name continues to this day but no controversy exists over its succulently delicious taste.

 Amatriciana’s origins date back to the 18th century.
 The main ingredients are guanciale (cured pork cheek), tomato and onion.
 Pancetta is often used instead of guanciale.
 (Guanciale comes from the cheek of the pig and pancetta from the stomach and is less fatty but both are dry cured).
 Convito’s version contains bacon since in the early eighties, neither guanciale nor pancetta were readily available in Wilmette.
 Bacon is smoke cured so our version is a little smokier.
 Even though it became easier to find pancetta (Convito has been selling it for years) we never changed our recipe.
 How can you remove bacon from anything?

 Amatriciana is typically topped with grated Pecorino Romana – a hard salty sheep’s milk cheese – although Parmigiana Reggiano is frequently substituted.

 Bucatini alla Matriciana

 2 tablespoons olive oil